 Non-traditional solutions to help boost your health and wellness.

 Boldo is an evergreen shrub found in some regions of Chile and Peru, and it is also native to parts of Morocco.
 Boldo has been used in South America as culinary spice and as a folk medicine for injuries and pain.
 There is evidence that people may have started using boldo as a medicine over 12,500 years ago.

 The leaves of the boldo plant are used medicinally.
 Boldo is taken by mouth.
 The dose ranges from 150 mg to 5,000 mg per day of dry leaf.
-Boldo can be used as dried leaf, infusioninfusionthe process of steeping or soaking plant material in hot or cold water to isolate its active ingredient, fluid extractextractto get, separate, or isolate a desired active ingredient, or tincturetincturea desired active ingredient that is extracted from alcoholic solution.
+Boldo can be used as dried leaf, infusion, fluid extract, or tincture.

 Your health care provider may have recommended using this product in other ways.
 Contact a health care provider if you have questions.

 There is not enough research or evidence to show that boldo is helpful for any uses such as treating dyspepsia, stomach or intestinal spasms, gallstones, muscle pain and inflammation, bladder infection, and liver disease.
 There is also not enough evidence to suggest that boldo aids digestion, increases urine output, or acts as a sedative.